google/certificate-transparency-rfcs/draft-ietf-trans-rfc6962-bis.md

 that this document does not describe how the parameters are obtained, which is implementation-dependent (see, for example, [Chromium.Policy]).

-Clients should somehow exchange STHs they see, or make them available for scrutiny, in order to ensure that they all have a consistent view.
-The exact mechanisms will be in separate documents, but it is expected there will be a variety.

 ## TLS Client {#tls_clients}

 ### Receiving SCTs and inclusion proofs